 There are no GE agricultural products exported from Japan.
-In 2019, Japan exported \$8.4 billion of food and agricultural products, including processed products (\$2.8 billion).
-Exported processed products may contain GE ingredients.
+In 2020, Japan exported \$8.7 billion of food and agricultural products, including processed products (\$3.4 billion).
+Exported processed products may contain GE ingredients (USD=110 JPY, Link to MAFF's home page, in Japanese).